qwx9/strangepg/README.md

 immediate output and interaction whenever possible.
 - Layouting is in real time and can be interrupted or influenced by moving nodes; it can be saved to or loaded from a file as a final result or an initial/reproducible state, hence guiding/improving previous layouts is possible; tags such as color can be changed at any time.
 - High performance graphics with modern and efficient renderer.
-- Fast GFA loading by splitting topology from sequence/tags in separate passes;
+- Some of the fastest GFA loading, by splitting topology from sequence/tags in separate passes;
 no assumptions about ordering, type of labels (strings or integers) or tags.
 - Console with an embedded graph manipulation language based on GFA tags.
 - Any tags, including user-defined ones, can be loaded from the GFA file,